 UT Southwestern Medical Center and Parkland Memorial Hospital have a long history in the field of trauma and surgical critical care and offer a strong ACGME-accredited program designed to successfully prepare candidates to sit for the Surgical Critical Care Examination offered by the American Board of Surgery (ABS).
 Since the program started in 1994, we have a 100 percent first-time pass rate for this exam.

 We are an ACS verified Level 1 Trauma Center and had just under 4,000 traumas last year with 2,300 admissions.
 Our SICU service provides critical care for the trauma, emergency general, elective general, ENT, OMFS, Ob/Gyn, and orthopaedic surgery services (about 1,200 patients per year).

 As a routine part of our program, we offer our fellows the opportunity to run the Trauma/Emergency General Surgery (EGS) Service for up to three months to hone their expertise at running trauma resuscitations and to provide trauma and emergency general surgery operative experience.

 We are also the only dedicated burn center for Northern Texas and Southern Oklahoma.
-The Division of Burn, Trauma, and Critical Care has a strong commitment to research with both basic science and clinical projects that provide ample opportunities for candidates to pursue academic interests.
-We have both 1-year and 2-year tracks that can be tailored to address the specific interests of each candidate.
+The Division of Burn/Trauma/Critical Care has a strong commitment to research with both basic science and clinical projects that provide ample opportunities for candidates to pursue academic interests.
+We have one-year and two-year tracks that can be tailored to address the specific interests of each candidate.

 The first-year curriculum is the same for all tracks, and successful completion of this year qualifies the fellow to take the ABS Surgical Critical Care Examination.